SQUAREWHEELS.org.uk

-In the formulation, preparation, checking and testing of these route notes and their supporting page, I have done much work myself; however, very few projects are undertaken entirely by just one person, and this isn’t one of them.
-I have received assistance in various forms; recipients of my thanks include the following:
+In the formulation, preparation, checking, testing and maintenance of these route notes and their supporting page, I have done much work myself; however, very few projects are undertaken entirely by just one person, and this isn’t one of them.
+I have received assistance in various ways.

 All of you who have written in with kind words and helpful comments.